Schoharie County, New York: Political organization

-After Great Britain defeated the Dutch and took over their colony in 1664, they began to establish counties in the New York territory in 1683.
+After Great Britain defeated the Dutch in the Second Anglo-Dutch War and received New Netherland via the Treaty of Breda, they began to establish counties in the New York territory in 1683.
 The present Schoharie County was first part of Albany County.
-This was an enormous county, including the northern part of New York State as well as all of the present State of Vermont.
 In theory, it extended westward to the Pacific Ocean, as the colonists wanted to keep their options open.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now part of Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one retaining the name Albany County.
 Tryon County was formed from the western portion of the territory (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 The eastern boundary of Tryon County was approximately five miles west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated Tryon County was eventually organized into what are now 37 counties of New York State.
 The county was named for William Tryon, colonial governor of New York.

 In the years preceding 1776, as social and political tensions rose in the colony, most of the Loyalists in Tryon County, then on the frontier, fled to Canada.
-In 1784, after the peace treaty that ended the Revolutionary War and the establishment of states, the new government changed Tryon County's name to Montgomery County to honor United States General Richard Montgomery, who had captured several places in Canada and died trying to capture the city of Quebec.
+In 1784, after the peace treaty that ended the Revolutionary War and the establishment of states, the new government changed Tryon County's name to Montgomery County to honor United States General Richard Montgomery, who had captured several places in Canada and died trying to take the city of Quebec.

 The state continued to organize new counties.
 In 1789, Montgomery County was reduced in size by the splitting off of Ontario County.
 It was originally much larger than the present county, including present-day Allegany, Cattaraugus, Chautauqua, Erie, Genesee, Livingston, Monroe, Niagara, Orleans, Steuben, Wyoming, Yates, and part of Schuyler and Wayne counties.

-In 1791, Otsego County was one of three counties split off from Montgomery (the other two being Herkimer and Tioga County).
+In 1791, Otsego, Herkimer and Tioga Counties were split off from Montgomery.

 In 1795, Schoharie County was created by joining portions of Otsego and Albany counties.